-Due to a certain well-known virus, most of us aren’t going anywhere at the moment but I said I’d write this before the COVID-19 madness started and it occurred to me that the house arrest many are experiencing at the moment is a good opportunity to get organised for our next accessible getaway.
+Due to a certain well-known virus, most of us aren’t going anywhere at the moment, but I said I’d write an accessible rooms post on inclusivelivingconcepts before the COVID-19 madness started, and it occurred to me that the house arrest many are experiencing at the moment is a good opportunity to get organised for our next accessible getaway.

 Questions to ask before you book your accessible accommodation.

 I’ve found the best approach is to think about what would make your stay IMPOSSIBLE and then structure your questions around making sure the impossible can’t happen.
 The obvious access needed for a wheelchair user is steps.
 I always specify the exact thing I need or don’t need to make sure I can access everything.

 Using the example of steps, the question I would ask is, does your accommodation have any steps?
 The keyword here is any.
 If they say no, I follow up with none once inside.
 The reason for this is I have often been told that the entrance has no steps but that the bathroom is split level.
 People tend to think about entrances when you ask any access question but not beyond that!

 My Top 10 Accessibility Questions: